-Ah studying!
+Ah, preparing for the PTCB exam!
 Every high school student’s favorite pastime.
 But if you think you left cramming for tests behind you when you graduated, you’ve got another thing coming.

 So, how long should you allow yourself to prepare for your exam?
 Well, while 1-2 months is a good benchmark, there’s no one-size-fits-all answer to that question.

 But don’t worry, we’re here to break down everything you’ll need to consider before deciding how long you’ll need to allow yourself to study in anticipation of your exam.

 Ready, great!
 Let’s start by looking at how much you already know:

 When it comes to existing knowledge, everyone is different.
 And that means that you’ll probably hear of people passing their PTCB in very little time, while others take months in which to do so.

 And I mean, that makes sense.
 After all, someone who has worked within a pharmacy for many years will have more existing knowledge than someone coming from another industry entirely.
 Or even straight from school.

 So, think carefully about your personal experience and try not to be swayed if you hear of others passing in a matter of days.
 What’s important is how long you must study to pass on your first attempt.

 And that depends on what you already know.

 Now, the best way to accurately test your knowledge is by taking a practice test.